alonsodomin/cron4s/README.md

 ### Repository Automation

-There is some sort of automation configured in this repository to easy the management of some _tedious or repetitive_ tasks:
+There is some sort of automation configured in this repository to ease the management of some _tedious or repetitive_ tasks:

 * **Version upgrades**: The [Scala Steward](https://github.com/fthomas/scala-steward) will be producing pull requests with version upgrades of this library dependencies.
 * **Auto-merge**: [Mergify](https://mergify.io) is installed in this repo to do auto-merge of pull requests that meet a given criteria.
-This said criteria can be modified in the [configuration file](https://github.com/alonsodomin/cron4s/blob/master/.mergify.yml) at the project's root folder.
+This said criteria can be modified in the [.mergify](https://github.com/alonsodomin/cron4s/blob/master/.mergify.yml) at the project's root folder.
 * **Travis Release**: [Travis CI](https://travis-ci.org/alonsodomin/cron4s) has been configured, not just to build the project, but also to be able to release to Maven Central with minimal user interaction.
-Pushing a tag in the repo with the version number will sign an publish such a release in Maven Central, non-tagged commits to `master` will be published as `SNAPSHOT`.
+Pushing a tag in the repo with the version number will sign and publish such a release in Maven Central, non-tagged commits to `master` will be published as `SNAPSHOT`.

 ## License